Determining modes for the surface Quasi-Geostrophic equation: Abstract

 \section{Abstract}

 We introduce a determining wavenumber for the surface quasi-geostrophic (SQG) equation defined for each individual trajectory and then study its dependence on the force.
 While in the subcritical and critical cases this wavenumber has a uniform upper bound, it may blow up when the equation is supercritical.
-A bound on the determining wavenumber provides determining modes, which in some sense measure the number of degrees of freedom of the flow, or resolution needed to describe a solution to the SQG equation.
+A bound on the determining wavenumber provides determining modes, and measures the number of degrees of freedom of the flow, or resolution needed to describe a solution to the SQG equation.

+{\em This paper is dedicated to Professor Edriss S. Titi on the occasion of his sixtieth birthday with friendship and admiration.}

 KEY WORDS: Surface quasi-geostrophic equation, determining modes, global attractor, De Giorgi method.

 CLASSIFICATION CODE: 35Q35, 37L30.